This blog is categorized into the following sections for you to get an overall understanding of Python:

 - Prone to Cause Runtime Errors

 Python’s dynamic feature allows it to change a variable’s data type at any time.
-A variable that once held an integer value, may hold a string value in the future.
+A Python variable that once held an integer value, may hold a string value in the future.
 This may lead to runtime errors.
 Hence, developers must perform several rounds of testing for any application developed.

 In this ‘Advantages and Disadvantages of Python’ blog, we tried to give you a little information about the trending Python programming language.
 Further, we discovered some of the major Python strengths and weaknesses.
 With Intellipaat’s Python training, we aim to make you proficient in this popular programming language, in which you will work on several module-related projects that will help you gain hands-on experience.
 In the end, you will be awarded an industry-recognized Python course completion certification.